zjlww/notes/notes/05_statistical_learning/0g_gan/01_intro.md

 - $\F$ may be restricted and global maximum in $\phi$ is not achievable.
 - It is too slow to solve the inner maximum when $T_\phi$ is a neural network.

-So we have to work with some approximation of the objective.
+So we have to work with some approximation of the objective...